 Did you know that today’s modern furnaces and air conditioners are “intelligent”, and as a result they reduce energy consumption and lower your utility bills by up to 40%?
 When it comes to heating and cooling options, you can choose between “conventional” or “high-efficiency”.
 New furnaces and air conditioners have energy savings ratings, and these high-efficiency systems qualify for additional incentives.
-Rebates are also available for alternative heating and cooling systems such as hybrid (heat pump) and geothermal.
+Rebates are also available for alternative heating and cooling systems, like a hybrid (heat pump) system.

 Electronically Commutated Motors – ECM

 Did you know that a simple, low-cost upgrade of the blower motor in your furnace can save 25% in annual electrical costs?
 Older HVAC systems typically have motors that are far less efficient (and noisier) than today’s electronically commutated motors, or ECMs.

 • Furnaces and boilers: Natural gas or propane or oil furnaces and boilers with 95% AFUE

 • Split system air conditioner rated 16 SEER / 13 EER

 • Split system heat pump rated 15 SEER / 12.5 EER / 8.5 HSPF